 Expenses are a necessary part of many employees lives.
 While the process for reporting can be different from employer-to-employer, the end result is that there is typically an employee reimbursement process in place for expenses paid for or incurred by the employee during the course of business.

-For those of you that are looking into making your expense tracking & reporting a little bit easier, we’d like to suggest Everlance.
+For those of you that are looking into making your company expense tracking & reporting a little bit easier, we’d like to suggest Everlance.

 Everlance is an iOS & Android app that automatically tracks mileage, expenses & revenue.
 In the case of employee expenses, this means that you could not only track any business mileage incurred during the trip but your expenses as well.
 You can manually add hotels, parking, meals, entertainment – all of it.

 Even better?
 If you’re required to keep receipts (typically you are!) then you can take a picture of your receipt with your smartphone and an image of the receipt is automatically stored in the cloud for as long as you need it.
 Unlike some of our competitors, there is no limit to how many receipts you store.

 When you’re done with your trip you can export your data in one easy-to-read report and hand it off to the person in charge of processing expense reports.

 And that doesn’t even cover the power of the app for personal taxes!
 Everlance is a fantastic way to track moving & charity-based mileage or adding up small business expenses.

 You can download Everlance for free and try all of the features of Everlance Premium for 7 days.
 After 7 days you can still use Everlance free for as long as you want, but you’ll have to upgrade to Everlance Premium ($8/mo or $60/yr) to retain all of the features.